Articles

 Pricing

-Scribe offers a free Basic plan with limited web-based capture and quick customization, but no desktop app, PDF export, or team collaboration.
+Scribe offers a free Basic plan with limited features, including web-based capture and shareable links.
+This tier does not include desktop app access, PDF export, or team collaboration.

-- Pro Team: $12/seat/month (annual billing, minimum 5 seats).
-Includes web, mobile, and desktop apps, advanced customization, screenshot editing/redaction, and export to PDF/HTML/Markdown.
-Designed for teams of 3 or more.
+Pro Team is priced at $12/seat/month (annual billing, minimum 5 seats).
+It includes web, mobile, and desktop apps, advanced customization, screenshot editing, and export options.
+Pro Personal is available at $23/seat/month for solo users, offering the same features as Pro Team.

 Pros of Scribe:

-- Provides instant visual process documentation with AI-powered capture
+- Instant visual process capture with AI-powered step-by-step guides

-- Offers customization, export options, and integrations with popular knowledge bases
+- Easy export and integration with popular knowledge bases and collaboration tools

 Cons of Scribe:

-- Limited structured learning paths, testing, or compliance tracking
+- Limited structured learning paths and no built-in compliance tracking

-- Free plan is restricted and desktop app requires a paid subscription
+- Free plan is highly restricted and desktop app access requires a paid plan

-- Less effective for non-visual or highly complex documentation needs
+- Less suitable for non-visual or highly complex processes and large-scale documentation management

 Pricing